 This conference will consider the next steps for reforming professional healthcare regulation in the UK.

 Areas for discussion included:

-- Policy priorities moving forward following government response to consultation and as the new parliament begins its work,
+- Policy priorities moving forward following the government response to consultation;

 - The impact of changes to professional healthcare regulators, healthcare professionals, and patients; and